 GenericStructuredCOAType

 The GenericStructuredCOAType class extends the Course of Action StructuredCOAType class and belongs to the genericStructuredCOA package.
-It specifies an instantial extension from the abstract StructuredCOAType class intended to support the generic inclusion of any COA content.
+It specifies an extension from the abstract StructuredCOAType class intended to support the generic inclusion of any COA content.
 The UML diagram corresponding to the GenericStructuredCOAType class is shown in Figure 3-6.

 Figure 3-6.
 UML diagram of GenericStructuredCOAType class